 Sunlight is one of the primary ways your body produces Vitamin D. Vitamin D is a key ingredient to a healthy body and is important in signalling the immune system, which helps your body monitor your cells.
 It has been linked with reduced infection rates and mortality rates.

 - Exposure to sunlight helps your body produce Vitamin D for other health benefits too

 Aside from providing some foundations for a healthy immune system Vitamin D also has some other surprising and powerful effects on the body.
 Research has shown positive impacts on things like reduction of inflammation, healthy maintenance of muscles, stronger bones, improved brain function and lower levels of certain diseases like heart disease, prostate cancer and dementia.

 - Sunlight can help lower blood pressure

-High blood pressure can be pretty dangerous and is linked to serious conditions like heart disease, kidney failure, erectile dysfunction and diabetes.
-One in three Australians suffer from high blood pressure.
-The good news is the sunlight can help lower it by reacting with the nitrite oxide in the top layer of the skin, causing the blood vessel to widen and reduce the blood pressure in the rest of your body.
+High blood pressure can be dangerous and is linked to severe conditions like heart disease, kidney failure, erectile dysfunction and diabetes.
+One in three Australians suffers from high blood pressure.
+The good news is that sunlight can help lower it by reacting with the nitrite oxide in the top layer of the skin, causing the blood vessel to widen and reducing the blood pressure in the rest of your body.